soxueren/atsd/api/data/series/query.md

 The sequence can be modified by specifying an `order` field in each processor, in which case processors steps are executed in the ascending order as specified in `order` field.

-The [following example](examples/query-group-order.md) outlines how to aggregate series first, and group it second.

 ## Example

 ### Request